r-lib/actions/setup-r-dependencies/README.md

       coverage
 ```

+## Supported R versions and operating systems

+`setup-r-dependencies` uses static builds of [pak](https://pak.r-lib.org/)
+to resolve, download and install the dependencies.
+There are typically
+recent static pak builds available for:

+- x86_64 Linux, for the last 5 R releases and R-devel (currently this is
+  R 3.4.x through R 4.1.x and R-devel).
+- x86_64 macOS, for the last 5 R releases and R-devel.
+- Windows (x86_64 and i386), for the last 5 R releases and R-devel.

+There are typically less recent builds for

+- R-devel on Windows x86_64 UCRT,
+- arm64 macOS, from R 4.1.x, but at most the last 5 R releases, and R devel.

+See https://github.com/r-lib/pak#installation for the most accurate
+information.

+If your platform does not have a static pak build, e.g. you are on
+s390x Linux, then you cannot use the `setup-r-dependencies` action currently.

 ## Extra packages and the `any::` prefix

 In the example above the `any::` prefix for ggplot2 and rcmdcheck tells pak